casper-ecosystem/cep18/docs/TUTORIAL.md

 -   [**transfer_from**](https://github.com/casper-ecosystem/erc20/blob/70003da1bc2aa544bb3687ba79bb5fd4bd5b5525/example/erc20-token/src/main.rs#L79-L87) - Transfers an amount of tokens from the owner to a recipient, if the direct caller has been previously approved to spend the specified amount on behalf of the owner

-# Contract Deployment
+# Installing the Contract

-Now that you have implemented the smart contract for Casper fungible tokens, it's time to deploy it to the blockchain.
-Deploying the fungible token contract is similar to deploying other smart contracts, while only the Wasm files and parameters will differ.
-Refer to the [Deploying Contracts](https://casper.network/docs/dapp-dev-guide/deploying-contracts/) section to learn more about overall contract deployment.
+Now that you have implemented the smart contract for Casper Fungible Tokens, it's time to install it in global state.
+Installing the Fungible Token contract is similar to installing other smart contracts, while only the Wasm files and parameters will differ.
+Refer to the [Installing Contracts](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/installing-contracts/) section to learn more about install contracts.

-Let's dive into the deployment process.
+Let's dive into the installation process.

-### Deploy Prerequisites {#deploy-prerequisites}
+## Deploy Prerequisites {#deploy-prerequisites}

-- Set up your machine as per the [prerequisites](https://casper.network/docs/workflow/setup/)
+- Set up your machine as per the [prerequisites](https://docs.casperlabs.io/workflow/setup/)
-- Ensure you have [set up an account](https://casper.network/docs/workflow/setup#setting-up-an-account) with a public and secret key pair to initiate the deploy
+- Ensure you have [set up an account](https://docs.casperlabs.io/workflow/setup/#setting-up-an-account) with a public and secret key pair to initiate the deploy
 - Since we are deploying to the Casper Testnet, ensure your [Testnet faucet account](https://testnet.cspr.live/tools/faucet) contains enough CSPR tokens to perform the contract execution.
-Follow the guide to [fund your account](https://casper.network/docs/workflow/setup#fund-your-account) or to [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) as needed
+Follow the guide to [fund your account](https://docs.casperlabs.io/workflow/setup/#fund-your-account) or to [transfer tokens](https://docs.casperlabs.io/workflow/token-transfer/) as needed
-- Install the [Casper command-line client](https://casper.network/docs/dapp-dev-guide/tutorials/counter/setup/) to interact with the network
+- Install the [Casper command-line client](https://docs.casperlabs.io/workflow/setup/#the-casper-command-line-client) to interact with the network

 ## Basic Flow {#basic-flow}
-Here are the basic steps to deploy the Casper fungible token contract on the Casper Network.
+Here are the basic steps to install the Casper Fungible Token contract on a Casper Network.

 <img src="/images/erc20-deploy-flow.png" alt="erc20-deploy-flow" title="erc20-deploy-flow">

 ## Cloning the Token Contract {#cloning-the-token-contract}

 This step includes cloning and preparing the token contract for the deployment.

-1. Clone the fungible token contract from the repository
+1. Clone the Fungible Token contract from the repository

 ```bash

 git clone https://github.com/casper-ecosystem/erc20.git

 ```
+2. Make any necessary changes to the code for your customization requirements.

-2. Move to the newly created folder and compile the contract to create the target .wasm file and build the Wasm
+3. Compile the contract to create the target .wasm file and build the Wasm

 ```bash

 cd erc20
 make prepare
 make build-contracts

 ```

 3. Build and verify the compiled contract

 ```bash

 make test

 ```

 ## Getting an IP Address from a Testnet Peer {#getting-an-ip-address}

 We will use a Testnet [peer](https://testnet.cspr.live/tools/peers) to send the deploy.
-Read the guide to [acquiring a node address](https://casper.network/docs/workflow/setup/#acquire-node-address-from-network-peers) if needed.
+Read the guide to [acquiring a node address](https://docs.casperlabs.io/workflow/setup/#acquire-node-address-from-network-peers) if needed.

 ## Viewing the Network Status {#viewing-network-status}

 This query captures any information related to the state of the blockchain at the specific time denoted by the network's state root hash.
 You need to have the state root hash and the account hash to run the query.

 **Getting the state root hash**

 Get the state root hash, which marks a snapshot of the network state at a moment in time.
-Use the [Node IP address](#getting-an-ip-address-from-a-testnet-peer) taken from a Testnet peer.
+Use the [Node IP address](https://docs.casperlabs.io/workflow/setup/#acquire-node-address-from-network-peers) taken from a Testnet peer.

 ```bash
 casper-client get-state-root-hash --node-address http://<HOST:PORT>